Pharmacy Technician CP

 |Major Area Requirements|

-Must be seven years current upon program entry and must be completed by the end of the first term.
+Must be seven years current upon program entry.

 Program outcomes are overarching skills that are emphasized and reinforced throughout several courses in a specific program; they are measurable statements that define what students should know or be able to do by the end of a certificate or degree at Clark College.
 After successful completion of this program, students will be able to: